Two-panel banner: baby rabbits nibbling a lettuce leaf, and a black-and-white rabbit sniffing a pot of shoots. Caption: "Can rabbits Eat Microgreens?"

 My Rabbit’s Favorite Microgreens: Tiny Greens, Bunny Bliss

-As a rabbit’s owner, you should be familiar with the munching sound your rabbit does when eating its veggies.
-Ears perk up at the rustle of greens, happiness overflowing.
-Among all the leafy options, microgreens are becoming a joyful staple for many.
+As a rabbit owner, you will know the munching sound your rabbit makes when it gets its greens.
+Ears perk up at the rustle, and among all the leafy options microgreens have become a popular extra in many hutches.

 Lettuce

-Lettuce microgreens such as romaine, green leaf or oakleaf are gentle and refreshing.
-Their mild flavor and high moisture content make them easy for rabbits to enjoy regularly.
+Lettuce microgreens such as romaine, green leaf or oakleaf are mild and high in water.
+Easy for most rabbits to accept.

 Pea Shoots